 If you’re using voting to test understanding of a concept or explore a group’s knowledge of a topic, include time for small group discussion before the vote.
 Pair share is a great technique for this.
 Provide enough time for each participant to think about their answer and then have them pair share their understanding.
 After the vote, you can facilitate a discussion with the entire group about the differences uncovered.

-To avoid making premature decisions, use consensual voting to uncover significant alternative viewpoints and test the depth of agreement before confirming that you have substantial agreement through decision-oriented voting.
+To avoid making premature decisions, use consensual voting to uncover significant alternative viewpoints.
+Test the depth of agreement before confirming that you have substantial agreement through decision-oriented voting.

 Think about when and how you use voting.
 Voting on alternatives that have been inadequately explored or discussed is counterproductive.